 There are in principle infinitely many strategies to approach the problem for $N$ prisoners, each of which has $0<a \le N$ attempts and whereas the group wins if (at least) $0<w\le N$ prisoner find their key.
+Let $b_{i,j}$ be the box opened by prisoner $i$ at attempt $j$ and $k_j$ the key found by the prisoner in box $j$.
 Any strategy must follow two algorithmic steps: \begin{enumerate} \item[S1.]
 Choose the first box to open: prisoner $P_i$ decides an offset ${D}\in \mathbb Z$ from the box $i$, and opens first the box $(i+{D})\bmod N$.
 There are two possible choices for the offset, \begin{itemize} \item ${D}=0$, each prisoner $P_i$ opens box $b_{i,1} = i$ first, \item ${D} = D_i$, each prisoner $P_i$ opens box $b_{i,1}=(i+D_i) \bmod N$ and $D_i\neq0$ for at least one $i$. \end{itemize} \item[S2.]Choose the remaining $j=2,\dots,a$ boxes, in search for the key.
-To do so we consider three possibilities, which can all be expressed in terms of a nonzero increment ${I}_{i,j}$, such that $b_{i,j+1}\equiv (b_{i,j}+{I}_{i,j}) \bmod N$ with: \begin{enumerate} \item[KS]: ${I}_j=(k_{j}-b_{j})$, the $(j+1)^{\rm th}$ box the prisoner opens is decided by the number on the key found at the $j^{\rm th}$ box opened, denoted $k_j$, \item[BS]: ${I}_{i,j}=d$: the $(j+1)^{\rm th}$ box each prisoner opens is decided by constant shift $d$ of the box opened at the $j^{\rm th}$ attempt \footnote{This assumption can be extended, so that the $(j+1)^{\rm th}$ box opened may depend on more than just the previous opened box, but an some/all previously opened boxes.
+To do so we consider three possibilities, which can all be expressed in terms of a nonzero increment ${I}_{i,j}$, such that $b_{i,j+1}\equiv (b_{i,j}+{I}_{i,j}) \bmod N$ with: \begin{enumerate} \item[Key strategy]: ${I}_{i,j}=(k_{j}-b_{i,j})$, the $(j+1)^{\rm th}$ box prisoner $i$ opens is decided by the number on the key found at the $j^{\rm th}$ box opened, i.e. the prisoner opens the box suggested by the number of the key found in the previous box. \item[Box strategy]: ${I}_{i,j}=d$: the $(j+1)^{\rm th}$ box each prisoner opens is decided by constant shift $d$ of the box opened at the $j^{\rm th}$ attempt.\footnote{This assumption can be extended, so that the $(j+1)^{\rm th}$ box opened may depend on more than just the previous opened box, but an some/all previously opened boxes.